NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 ### The Man Who Handed Me the Chips
 After decades of toxic relationships, I finally broke away.
 And for the first time, the world didn't end.
 In fact, it started to open up.
 I found myself in a career where I was finally supported.
 Instead of being punished for my "quirks," I was in an environment that allowed me to manage them.
 I was succeeding, not by being "normal," but by being me.

 But the biggest shift happened at home.
 I found love in a man who we will call,💓**Brine**💓 (IYKYK), he didn't just accept me; he genuinely loved the person I had spent 40 years trying to hide.
 He is supportive, encouraging, and patient in a way I didn't know existed.
-He doesn’t just love me—he loves my kids, supporting their neurodiversity and my own with a steadiness that has helped me heal.
+He doesn’t just love me—he loves our kids, supporting their neurodiversity and my own with a steadiness that has helped me heal.

 Even before I had the official "AuDHD" label, he understood my limits.
 And when my RSD flares up—when I ask him ten times a day if he’s mad at me—he doesn't get frustrated.
 He just reassures me.
 Every single time.
 He didn't see me as broken.
 He saw me as beautiful, strong, and resilient.